-We have audited the accompanying consolidated balance sheets of Carrols Restaurant Group, Inc. and subsidiary (the "Company") as of December 30, 2012 and January 1, 2012, and the related consolidated statements of operations and comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the three years in the period ended December 30, 2012.
+We have audited the accompanying consolidated balance sheets of Carrols Restaurant Group, Inc. and subsidiary (the "Company") as of December 29, 2013 and December 30, 2012, and the related consolidated statements of comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the three years in the period ended December 29, 2013.
 Our audits also included the consolidated financial statement schedule listed in the Index at Item 15.
-These consolidated financial statements and the consolidated financial statement schedule are the responsibility of the Company's management.
+These consolidated financial statements and consolidated financial statements chedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the consolidated financial statements and consolidated financial statement schedule based on our audits.